xApnea/take-home/SETUP.md

 ## 2. Create a branch for your project

-All work for the project should be done on a branch named `project`, and after completing your project, you'll create a pull request to merge it to `main` or `master` -- see [GitHub to Replace Master with Main](https://www.zdnet.com/article/github-to-replace-master-with-main-starting-next-month/).
+All work for the project should be done on a branch named `project`, and after completing your project, you'll create a pull request to merge it `master` (NOTE: See [GitHub to Replace Master with Main](https://www.zdnet.com/article/github-to-replace-master-with-main-starting-next-month/).

 ## 3. Seed your project